slyfox1186/imagemagick-optimize-jpg/README.md

 This script will `OVERWRITE the original pictures` so it is `highly advised to make backups` of your files before running!

-`To use the below commands open cmd.exe as an administrator to the jpg file(s) directory`
+To use the below commands open cmd.exe as an administrator to the jpg file(s) directory:

 # Optimize all jpg files in the current working directory